How to Read a Real Estate PPM (Private Placement Memorandum)

 How SyndTrack Helps

 SyndTrack lets you store every PPM alongside its deal record.
 When you review a new offering, you can compare the sponsor's projected returns against their actual performance across your portfolio — giving you data-driven confidence in your decision.
+You can also build your PPM comparison matrix directly within the platform, tracking fee structures, waterfall terms, and sponsor co-investment across every deal you evaluate, so patterns and outliers become immediately visible.

 Ready to ditch your spreadsheet?